• Menu

 kayas sit along the shore in false creek vancouver bc canadaGo Kayaking in False Creek

 Not wanting to lift a finger?
-You can try out one of Vancouver’s best kayaking tours for less than $100.00.
+You can try out one of Vancouver’s best kayaking tours for $44.80.

 False Creek is our recommendation due to its connection with downtown Vancouver, sheltered waters and great stop-off options, like Science World, Granville Island and Yaletown.